 A new report says authorities in Paraguay have been unable to stop a boom in marijuana production because farmers cannot earn a comparable income growing licit crops, a pattern reflected in other drug-producing areas in the region.

 Officials from Paraguay's National Anti-Drug Secretariat (SENAD) told the Washington Post in an August 17 report that drug production in the country is on the rise.

 According to the United Nations Office on Drugs and Crime, Paraguay is the largest producer of marijuana in South America, and the fourth-largest producer in the world after Mexico, the United States and Nigeria.
 Nearly all of the drug enters into the international black market, with less than one percent going to fulfill domestic demand in the small, landlocked nation of fewer than seven million people, the Washington Post reported.

 SEE ALSO: Coverage of Paraguay

-One sign suggesting ramped up production is the spike in marijuana seizures and eradication in 2017 — though it is also plausible that political factors could play into this increase.
-Authorities in Paraguay seized more than 700 metric tons of marijuana during the first half of this year, more than double the 276 tons seized in all of 2016.
-Moreover, authorities estimate they will have destroyed more than 2,400 hectares of marijuana plantations by year’s end, which would be the highest figure seen in a decade.
+One sign suggesting ramped up production is the spike in marijuana seizures and eradication in 2017 -- though it is also plausible that political factors could play into this increase.
+Authorities in Paraguay seized more than 700 metric tons of marijuana during the first half of 2017, more than double the 276 tons seized in all of 2016, according to data published by EFE.
+Moreover, authorities estimate they will have destroyed more than 2,400 hectares of marijuana plantations by year's end, which would be the highest figure seen in a decade.